metallb/frr-k8s/README.md

 The CRD to configure `FRR-K8s` is the `FRRConfiguration`.
 A comprehensive documentation of the API can be found in the [API Docs file](./API-DOCS.md)

+**Note: the FRRConfiguration instances must be created in the same namespace FRR-K8s is running into.**

 ### BGP Configuration

 The `BGP` section of the FRRConfiguration spec is in charge of configuring the details related to the BGP protocol.